What to know about the escalating conflict and Israel-Hamas cease-fire talks after 2 assassinations - WTOP News

 A regional war?

-The complex dynamics add up to serious concerns about a regional war and which countries could get drawn into one.
+The complex dynamics add up to serious concerns about a regional war and which countries could get drawn in.

 “We’ve now seen again that Israel can target anywhere in Iran.
-But this time there is a question of the safety of the Iranian senior officials,” Nomi Bar-Yaacov, associate fellow with the international security program at Chatham House, said.
+But this time there is a question of the safety of the Iranian senior officials,” said Nomi Bar-Yaacov, associate fellow with the international security program at Chatham House.
 “Israel is basically sending a message to the Iranians: ‘We can kill any one of you anywhere, anytime.’
 And that is very dangerous.”

 “They can also hit Israeli or Jewish targets globally.
 And the question really is, what’s next?”